 Josephine Taylor was born on a farm near Rugby in England, but has lived most of her life in Perth, Western Australia.
 She completed her PhD in Writing at Edith Cowan University in 2011; her thesis was awarded the ECU Faculty Research Medal (2011), and the Magdalena Prize in Feminist Research (2012).
-She is now Associate Editor at Westerly (the University of Western Australia), and an Adjunct Senior Lecturer in Writing and English at ECU.
+She is now an Associate Editor at Westerly (the University of Western Australia), and an Adjunct Senior Lecturer in Writing at ECU.
 Josephine teaches, presents and facilitates in the areas of creative writing, Australian literature, and writing, disorder and wellbeing.

 Josephine lives with her husband in a coastal community north of Perth.

 When she isn’t writing or editing, she loves reading, walking and baking.
 Friday evening is de-stress time, when her current read finds a match with a favourite cake or pie in #FridayCookBook (on Instagram).

 In 2000, Josephine developed a condition called vulvodynia.
 The pain was constant and generalised, and so debilitating that she had to surrender her profession as psychotherapist and educator.
 It took many months to be correctly diagnosed, over eighteen months to see any lasting improvement, and some years before she was able to interact with anyone beyond family and friends.
 She barely left home and became dependent on a disability pension.